-Commonsense Design - the discipline - is one passion of Nathan Zeldes (me).
-Applied physicist by education, engineer by vocation, and builder of things (hardware, software, and “classic” DIY) by avocation.
-For some of my other passions, check my personal site, http://www.nzeldes.com, and take a look at the Information Overload Research Group I’ve co-founded.
+Commonsense Design – the discipline – is one passion of Nathan Zeldes (me).
+Applied physicist by education, technologist by vocation, and maker of things (hardware, software, and “classic” DIY) by avocation.
+For some of my other passions, check my web site, http://www.nathanzeldes.com, which will show you what I do for a living, and my hobby site here.

 Commonsense Design - the blog - is about that: observations of the design of everyday products, praise for the good, critique of the bad, improvement suggestions for both, and the occasional off-topic ramble.